-We are a group of researchers based at Wimbledon College of Arts and beyond who came together under the umbrella of paintingresearch in 2015, initiated by Dr Zoë Mendelson and Geraint Evans.
+We are a group of researchers formerly based at Wimbledon College of Arts who came together under the umbrella of paintingresearch in 2015, initiated by Dr Zoë Mendelson and Geraint Evans.

-On this site you will find an archive of five years of our activities, some writings and profiles of researchers.
+On this site you will find an archive of our activities, some writings and profiles of researchers.

-Below is the most recent description of our activities - as presented at the 'Teaching Painting' Conference at the Royal Academy of Arts in June 2018.
+Below is a description of our activities - as presented at the 'Teaching Painting' Conference at the Royal Academy of Arts in June 2018.
 It sums up our non-hierarchical way of supporting research into the discipline, generating material from questions and problems and instigating events/workshops/ lectures in response to student interests and preoccupations.
-Writings on our activities are soon to be published in Teaching Painting: Painting the New, Cambridge Scholars Press, forthcoming in 2020.
+Writings on our activities are soon to be published in Teaching Painting: Painting the New, Cambridge Scholars Press, forthcoming in 2021.

 Within this model, Painting is used to interrogate other disciplines and subjects.
 We maintain the case for Painting as a specialism based on its roughly boundaried extremities and see Painting as a critical envoy from history - its longevity allowing commentary and critical distance on newer media and allowing for their reflection and deflection into supposedly ‘known’ terrain, reimagined.